MelkhiorVintageComputing/SBusFPGA/README.md

 I'm a software guy and know next to nothing about hardware design, so this is very much a work-in-progress and is likely full of rookie mistakes.

+To save on PCB cost, the board is smaller than a 'true' SBus board; the directory includes an OpenSCAD 3D-printable extension to make the board compliant to the form factor (visible in the pictures in 'Pictures').

 ## The hardware

 Directory 'sbus-to-ztex'